Stands out from the rest for its contoured design, which is easier on the forearms. Comes with a workout DVD.

 A woman who is extremely fit and has significant experience with weight training should purchase a kettlebell between 26 pounds and 35 pounds.
 For an extremely fit man, kettlebells from 35 pounds to 53 pounds should work well.

 Russian kettlebells are traditionally measured by poods.
 A pood equals 36.1 pounds.
+A handy tip as many kettlebells in the market have weight markings in poods.

 When it comes to fitness equipment, kettlebells are one of the more budget-friendly options around.
 In general, they range from $10 to $30.